27 Jul Putting a lid on things: The finishing sequence

 Some traditions of Yoga asana have such a strong focus on Sirsasana that it is practiced for hours rather than minutes.
 This is not something I’ve tried (yet)!

 The dristi for all the finishing postures is the nose.
 Remember that there are two ways of utilizing nose dristi.
 You can follow the direction of your nose, which, if you are inverted may mean looking towards your navel or even your feet.
 This is particularly helpful in Sarvangasana.
-In Sirsasana, if you find it hard to balance, try using the end of your mat like a horizon to look at.
+In Sirsasana, if you find it hard to balance, try using the end of your mat as a ‘horizon’ to look at.
 It helps!
 In the last three seated postures, look directly at the tip of the nose.
 It encourages withdrawal and contemplation.
 If this makes you feel boss – eyed, you might be looking too intently.
 Soften your gaze and cast your eyes down via either cheek, rather than staring at the middle of the nose.

 A little word about the breath.
 Try to mark the importance of the sequence by lengthening the breath.
 Make a mental note of roughly how many seconds you take to inhale and exhale when you are in the midst of practice.
 Make sure your breath is a little slower for finishing, especially once you get to the last three postures.